 |Toyota Highlander||Mercury, $1,214||21st Century, $1,399||Allstate, $1,672|

 Some risks that can damage your car are essentially out of your control, such as weather damage and theft.
 Comprehensive insurance is the name of the coverage that protects your vehicle from such damages.
-A major hurricane in the gulf states or tornadoes in the plains states can cause all sorts of property damages.
-Theft and vandalism plagues drivers everywhere and hitting a large animal on a back road can cause a surprising amount of damage to a car.
-Comprehensive insurance would generally cover all of types of losses.
-Finally, electric and hybrid owners can avail themselves of roadside assistance, gap insurance and other niche coverages.
-Ask you insurance carriers about their menu of protections.
+A major hurricane in the Gulf states or tornadoes in the plains states can cause all sorts of property damages.
+Theft and vandalism plague drivers everywhere and hitting a large animal on a back road can cause a surprising amount of damage to a car.
+Comprehensive insurance would generally cover all types of losses.
+Finally, electric and hybrid owners can avail themselves of roadside assistance, gap insurance, and other niche coverages.
+Ask your insurance carriers about their menu of protections.

-As we’ve mentioned electric and hybrid vehicles are generally more expensive to insure than gas powered cars, and electric vehicle will usually be a bit more expensive to insure than hybrid vehicles.
-The luxury models or trim lines will also add on to the cost of your annual premiums.
-Expensive electrics, interior materials, and high end audio components can inch your premiums upwards, so take that into account when purchasing your vehicle.
+As we’ve mentioned electric and hybrid vehicles are generally more expensive to insure than gas-powered cars, and electric vehicles will usually be a bit more expensive to insure than hybrid vehicles.
+The luxury models or trim lines will also add to the cost of your annual premiums.
+Expensive electrics, interior materials, and high-end audio components can inch your premiums upwards, so take that into account when purchasing your vehicle.

 11440 W. Bernardo Court, San Diego CA 92127American Insurance - auto, health, home and life insurance provider.